vanvuongngo/ClaraN/README.md

-# ClaraVerseN
+# ClaraN

 **Your fully local AI Superstack - Privacy-First, On-Premises, Limitless**

-ClaraVerseN isn't just another chat UI.
+ClaraN isn't just another chat UI.
 It's a complete AI ecosystem that runs 100% on your machines.

 This is a hardfork of the awesome project https://github.com/badboysm890/ClaraVerse